tum-pbs/pbdl-book/overview.md

 very tight integration of deep learning and numerical simulation methods.

+### Naming

+It's worth pointing out that what we'll call "differentiable physics" in the following appears under a variety of different names in other resources and research papers.
+The differentiable physics name is motivated by the differentiable programming paradigm in deep learning.
+Here we, e.g., also have "differentiable rendering approaches", which deal with simulating how light leads forms the images we see as humans.
+In contrast, we'll focus on _physical_ simulations from now on, hence the name.

+When coming from other backgrounds, other names are more common however.
+E.g., the differentiable physics approach is equivalent to using the adjoint method, and coupling it with a deep learning procedure.
+Effectively, it is also equivalent to apply backpropagation / reverse-mode differentiation to a numerical simulation.
+However, as mentioned above, motivated by the deep learning viewpoint, we'll refer to all these as "differentiable physics" approaches from now on.

+---

 ## Looking ahead

 _Physical simulations_ are a huge field, and we won't be able to cover all possible types of physical models and simulations.